If you want to learn how to manage your money, you need to adopt a DIY mentality.

 Schools have failed to teach us how to manage money once in the real world.
 We’re all going to be earning money, spending money and hopefully, saving money, and yet many of us DON’T KNOW what money even really is!!
 It sucks, and it doesn’t help us.
 Want to live the rest of your life from paycheck to paycheck moaning about not having enough?
 Nope, NOT ME.

 The education system ain’t helping, so we have to do it ourselves.
 And that starts with acquiring a Financial DIY Mentality.
-We need to learn how to invest, save and retire, so we can all live financially free ever after (see what I did there)
+We need to learn how to invest, save and retire, so we can all live financially free ever after.

 After reading From Millennial to Millionaire by Matthew Miller, I realised that investing is really not that difficult and is pretty simple if you follow the right steps.
 Investing is definitely the best way to save for retirement, and if I were American (and had a job), I’d be all over my 401k right at this moment.
 If you follow the exact steps to investing in your 401k, you are guaranteed to retire a millionnaire (no kidding).
 But if you even if you’re not there yet, you can start with acquiring that amazing DIY mentality.